Top 7 Data Visualization Tools for Data Scientists in 2024

 Overview:

 Plotly is an open-source, Python-based library known for creating high-quality, interactive visualizations for web applications.
-It supports a wide variety of charts, from basic bar plots to complex 3D graphs.
+It supports various charts, from basic bar plots to complex 3D graphs.
 Plotly also integrates well with other Python libraries like Pandas, making it a flexible option for data scientists.

 Key Features: